On the Arithmetic Fundamental Lemma conjecture over a general $p$-adic field: Introduction

 \subsection{Main results}

 Let $F/F_0$ be an unramified quadratic extension of $p$-adic local fields with $p\neq 2$.
-The arithmetic fundamental lemma (AFL) conjecture, first formulated by the second author in \cite{Z12}, is an identity relating the following two types of quantities. \begin{enumerate}\item Special values of the derivative of orbital integrals for the symmetric space
+The arithmetic fundamental lemma (AFL) conjecture, first formulated by the second author in \cite{Z12}, is an identity relating the following two types of quantities. \begin{enumerate} \item Special values of the derivative of orbital integrals for the symmetric space

 for a natural action of $\GL_{n-1,F_0}$; \item Arithmetic intersection numbers on a Rapoport--Zink formal moduli space (abbreviated as ``RZ space" henceforth) of $p$-divisible groups with PEL type structure associated to a unitary group. \end{enumerate} We refer to \S\ref{ss:RZ}--\ref{ss:AFL} for the precise statements.
-The main result of this paper is a confirmation of the AFL conjecture under the assumption that the residue field of $F_0$ has at least $n$ elements, cf. Thm.~\ref{thm main}.
-The strategy is similar to, but more refined than the one employed by the second author in \cite{Z19}, where he shows the AFL for $F_0=\BQ_p$ and $p\geq n$.
+The main result of this paper is a confirmation of the AFL conjecture under the assumption that the residue field of $F_0$ has at least $n$ elements, cf. Thm.~\ref{thm main}.\footnote{In the more recent preprint \cite{ZZ}, Z. Zhang adapts and extends the strategy of the present article to remove the assumption that the residue field of $F_0$ has at least $n$ elements, and to establish the analog of the AFL in many cases of bad reduction.} The strategy is similar to, but more refined than the one employed by the second author in \cite{Z19}, where he shows the AFL for $F_0=\BQ_p$ and $p\geq n$.
 We describe our strategy in more detail below.

 The AFL conjecture arises from the relative trace formula approach to the arithmetic Gan--Gross--Prasad conjecture (for $\U_n\times\U_{n-1}$) and we refer to \cite{RSZ3,Z19} for a more detailed introduction to its origin and its relation to the Gross--Zagier theorem \cite{GZ}.
 In particular, the orbital integrals appear on the geometric side of Jacquet--Rallis' relative trace formula \cite{JR}, while certain Rankin–Selberg L-functions appear on the spectral side.
 The arithmetic intersection numbers on the RZ space appear as a local component of a global intersection problem via the uniformization theorem \cite{RZ}.
 Therefore, the AFL conjecture implies certain identities for intersection numbers on integral models of unitary Shimura varieties, which has been made precise by Rapoport, Smithling and the second author in \cite{RSZ3}.
 We prove their ``semi-global conjecture'' in the hyperspecial case in Thm.~\ref{thm semi-global} under the assumption of not too small residue field cardinality.